-Exclusions are set out in the Regulation.
+Exclusions are set out in the Regulations.
 These include:

 - Vehicles used to transport persons with a disability and their companions.
 The person is not able to use conventional transit services.
 An example of this exclusion is patient transfer services that take people to and from hospitals. - Overnight tour packages.
 Transportation for all passengers is arranged or brokered by a travel agent or broker licensed under the Business Practices and Consumer Protection Act.
 Tours catering to foreign tourists are an example of this type of exclusion. - Vehicles used to transport people from outside British Columbia in or through British Columbia and then out of the Province.
 No new passengers may be picked up in British Columbia.
-For example, a Washington state tour company may bring people into BC, tour the province and then return with or without their passengers to Washington. - !
-The exact wording of these exclusions is in the Passenger Transportation Regulation.

-If you think your service falls under one of these exclusions, you should refer to the Regulation.
+For example, a Washington state tour company may bring people into BC, tour the province and then return with or without their passengers to Washington. - The exact wording of these exclusions is in the Passenger Transportation Regulations.
+If you think your service falls under one of these exclusions, you should refer to the Regulations.
+These are posted on the Board's website: www.ptboard.bc.ca